UDC-GAC/ServerlessYARN/README.md

 This project provides a platform for the execution of Big Data workloads through Hadoop YARN in container-based clusters.

-The platform provides a serverless environment that support Singularity/Apptainer containers, scaling their allocated resources to fit them according to the usage in real time.
+The platform provides a serverless environment that supports Singularity/Apptainer containers, scaling their allocated resources to fit them according to the usage in real time.

 It is provided an automatic way of deploying the platform through IaC tools such as Ansible, as well as a web interface to easily manage the platform and execute Big Data workloads.
 The serverless platform may be deployed on an existing cluster or a virtual Vagrant cluster for testing purposes.